About Clock House Furniture

 Clock House Furniture was started in 1990 by Nick and Priscilla Parry.
 For many years it was based in a converted farm steading, but in November 2012 a long-planned building was finally completed, and Clock House moved to a wonderful new purpose-built unit.
 At last everything is under the same roof which is both wind- and watertight - quite a novelty - and there is now space to expand production and take on larger commissions.

 Most of the Clock House employees have been with the company for many years, and are a highly skilled team.
-Stuart and Josh are our joiners and start the production process: Steve and Trish are specialist finishers - and in Trish's case a talented painter: Magnus, Jarek, Stephen and Richard are the upholsterers, and Jonathan, Karol, Tomasz and Henry specialise in making Antler furniture.
+Stuart is our joiner assited by Ben our apprentice and they start the production process: Darren is our specialist finisher Jarek and Gabi are our upholsterers, and Jonathan, Karol, Tomasz and Henry specialise in making Antler furniture.
 John in our packing department ensures everything is expertly packed in order to arrive safely with all our customers.
-The office is run by Moira - who has been with us for almost 20 years - and rules all our lives.
+The office is run by Moira - who has been with us for almost 30 years - and rules all our lives.

 The company started by making large coffee table stools, footstools and benches - and this is still a core part of the business.
 Most of the designs can be made any size to order and Clock House are always happy to work with designers on one-off commissions.
 The collection has expanded over the years to include chairs, sofas, ottomans, fenders and tables.